Pawn (chess)

-The pawn historically represents soldiers or infantry, or more particularly, armed peasants or pikemen.

 Placement and movement

 Each player begins the game with eight pawns placed along their second rank.

 A pawn may move by vertically advancing to a vacant square ahead.
 The first time a pawn moves, it has the additional option of vertically advancing two squares, provided that both squares are vacant.
 Unlike other pieces, the pawn can only move forwards.
-In the second diagram, the pawn on c4 can move to c5; the pawn on e2 can move to either e3 or e4.
+In the second diagram, the pawn on c4 can move to c5, and the pawn on e2 can move to either e3 or e4.

 Capturing

 Unlike other pieces, the pawn does not capture in the same way that it moves.
-A pawn captures by moving diagonally forward one square to the left or right (see diagram), either replacing an enemy piece on its square or capturing en passant.
+A pawn captures by moving diagonally forward one square to the left or right, either replacing an enemy piece on its square (first diagram) or capturing en passant (second diagram).